Agios

 Completed enrollment of Phase 3 sickle cell study in Q3 2024, with data expected late 2025, possible sickle cell launch in 2026.
 EU gave orphan status.

-Pyrukynd (mitapivat) revenue was $ million, up % sequentially from $10.7 million, and up % from $ million year-earlier.
+Pyrukynd (mitapivat) revenue was $8.7 million, down 19% sequentially from $10.7 million, and up 6% from $8.2 million year-earlier.
 130 patients were on Pyrukynd.
 223 completed conscription enrollment forms.
 Slow adoptation is because it is an ultra-rare disease with long times to confirm diagnosis.

 The Phase 3 trial for pediatric PK deficiency, regularly transfused, completed enrollment in Q2 2024.
+The not regularly transfused study topline results were positive, in Q1 2025.
 Topline results for regularly transfused children did not reach pre-specified statistical significance, but were clinically meaningful.
-The not regularly transfused study topline results are expected in 2025.

 Reported positive mitapivat full Phase 3 transfusion-dependent thalassemia results in December 2024.
 Applied to the FDA and EU in Q4 2024, with a PDUFA of September 7, 2025.